Kl4rry/crust/README.md

 ## Todo
 Columns and indexing when passing arguments.
 Todo allow column with number name.
-Implement table iteration.

 ## Bugs
 A bunch of places convert values to string where it should throw an hard error instead.
 Comparison operator chaining is currently permitted but should not be.
-Streams cannot be used like normal return values.
-They should be unpacked when used in a sub expr.
 Using command in map as key returns weird error.
 It should just be treated as a bare word.

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?
 Should return take a expr as optional parameter?
 What does even return mean as functions dont have traditional return values?

-## Ideas
-All env variables should be stored in the same way as normal variable only with a flag.
-When a process is started all env variables in scope should be collected and passed to the child.